kadzze/TD1/README.md

 The version found here has been updated with corrections and additions from hundreds of contributors.
 If you see an error or have a suggestion, patches and issues are welcome in its GitHub repository.

+As with many great things in life, Git began with a bit of creative destruction and fiery controversy.
+The Linux kernel is an open source software project of fairly large scope.
+During the early years of the Linux kernel maintenance (1991–2002), changes to the software were passed around as patches and archived files.
+In 2002, the Linux kernel project began using a proprietary DVCS called BitKeeper.